elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An arrow function expression is a compact alternative to a traditional function expression, but it is limited and cannot be used in all situations.
+  <div><strong>Interview Response:</strong> An arrow function expression is a compact alternative to a traditional function expression, but it is limited and should not get used in all situations.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />